-For details about key fields in the trace structure, see section "Trace Structure" in the Cloud Trace Service User Guide and section "Example Traces" in the Cloud Trace Service User Guide.
+For details about key fields in the trace structure, see section "Trace References" > "Trace Structure" and section "Trace References" > "Example Traces" in the CTS User Guide.

 2.2 Querying Archived Traces

 CTS periodically sends trace files to OBS buckets.
 A trace file is a collection of traces.
 CTS generates trace files based on services and transfer cycle, and adjusts the number of traces contained in each trace file as needed.
 CTS can also save audit logs to LTS log streams.